Internships and Careers

 Graduates in History" overview.

-Interested students should consult the Internship Handbook in the History Department Office (Rush Rhees 364) and at the College Center for Academic Support (312 Lattimore Hall).
-The handbook lists dozens of Greater Rochester institutions offering internship projects in a wide range of fields.
+Interested students should consult with Michael Jarvis, the History Department's Public History Internship supervisor, the College Center for Advising Services, and The Gwen M. Greene Career & Internship Center.
+There are dozens of Greater Rochester institutions offering internship projects in a wide range of fields.
 Past interns have done everything from giving "living history" tours on Erie Canal boats to editing Frederick Douglass's letters to museum curatorship and artifact conservation to archaeological excavations of 19th-century homesteads.
 The goal of our Public History Program is to match students' professional, historical, and topical interests with the most relevant internship positions available.
 Many of our interns have subsequently gone on to graduate programs in Museum Studies, Library Science, Historic Preservation, and general history.

 Why choose an Internship?